 In an extreme power outage, what amusements do you have in place to keep yourself and your family occupied without TV, video games, and the computer/Internet?

 We have backup power enough to run a couple light bulbs or recharge cell phones, Kindle, etc., but we also have tons of books, magazines & board games.
 We typically have too much to do around the “farm” to have much down time…so usually these things pile up on the bookshelf, unread, until we get weather that’s too crummy to do anything else in….like today. 🙁

 Congratulations, Sharon.
 For everyone else, the next giveaway is Friday when I review the fabulous HERC Tea Light Oven.

 NEWS FROM OUR SPONSOR

 Let’s give a warm Backdoor Survival welcome to JZ O’Brien, the author of SURVIVING ABE: A Climate-Fiction Novel.
 You know how I love survival fiction!
-This one is $2.99 and as one reviewer says: “A very good read!
+As one reviewer says: “A very good read!
 Leaves you begging for more!”

 As with all of my sponsors, please pay them a visit and let them know you saw them on Backdoor Survival.